earthai-tech/k-diagram/paper.md

 for these specialized diagnostics.
-Even established forecasting visualizations like fan charts, which have seen recent innovations [@Sokol2025], are primarily designed for single time series and do not scale well to problems involving thousands of simultaneous forecasts.
+Even established forecasting visualizations like fan charts, which have seen recent innovations [@Sokol2025], are primarily designed for single time series and do not scale well to problems involving thousands of simultaneous forecasts[@Hong2025].
 This creates a critical gap between the generation of complex probabilistic forecasts and the ability to interpret them effectively.